 *Your childhood best friend.
 She can't wait to see you in Oct 2014.

 * Your fellow partier.
 I am giving you the benefit of the doubt by calling him that.
 But he wanted to thank you for a great time last night (March 2016).

 *Your Dad.
 Please call him.
 He is worried sick that he hasn't heard from you in a year.
 Although, he was relieved to hear that you changed your cell phone number and haven't been just ignoring him all this time.
 Except not giving your dad your new cell number and not speaking to him for a year seems to indicate that you may, in fact, be ignoring him.

 You may ask why I don't just get a new number.
 Fair question.
 I have considered it.
-But I don't want to end up like Crystal and miss all the great voice mails from all the important people in my life.
+But I don't want to end up like Cindy and miss all the great voice mails from all the important people in my life.
 Surely, the calls and voice messages will let up soon.
 Maybe?